We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 L'Eau des Immortels 2022

-A perfume by Voyages Imaginaires for women and men, released in 2022.
-The scent is earthy-green.
+A popular perfume by Voyages Imaginaires for women and men, released in 2022.
+The scent is spicy-earthy.
 The longevity is above-average.
 It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.